alonhrl/evp-device-test/README.md

 Input your credentials in 'staging_credentials'

-Open a new terminal tab to the root of this repo:
+Open a new terminal tab to the root of this repo and run:

 ```
 . quick-get-token.sh
 ```

 Cope the token

+In your browser:
+* Open a new tab to https://staging.ci.midocloud.net/swagger-ui.html#